Looking for French recipes? Want the best French tarte tatin? Try our ideas and twists here.

-This deep beefy onion soup is topped with bubbling cheese melts, perfect for a comforting winter warmer.
+This deeply flavoured, beefy onion soup is topped with bubbling cheese melts, perfect for a comforting meal.

 You can make everything for this tart – pastry shell and filling – ahead of time.
 Just fill with crispy bacon lardons, pickled cornichons and melt-in-the-mouth reblochon cheese and bake to serve.

-This easy duck confit recipe is a quicker, healthier version of a French classic.
-Follow our recipe to impress friends with restaurant quality duck confit
+Our easy duck confit recipe is a quicker, healthier version of the French classic.
+Follow the recipe to impress with restaurant-quality duck confit.

-Don't be intimidated, make this easy starter or light lunch with step-by-step help.
+Don't be intimidated by this easy starter or light lunch – we have a step-by-step guide for you.
 These foolproof soufflés can be chilled or frozen until you need to give them their second baking, so you'll be stress-free.

-Straight from the oven, these hot and toasty butter croissants with melty cheese and sweet figs make a really quick and easy on-the-go breakfast idea.
+Straight from the oven, these hot and toasty butter croissants with melty cheese and sweet figs make a really quick and easy continental-style breakfast.

 This classic dish doesn't have to be intimidating.
-This simple recipe makes for a great dinner-party starter, just multiply the ingredients by how many guests you have.
+Our simple recipe makes for a great starter, just multiply the ingredients by how many people you are serving.

 Got 10 minutes to spare?
-Ditch the jar and make your own Provençal tapenade instead.
+Ditch the jar and make your own Provençal-style tapenade instead.
 Spread over toasted baguette for lunch or stuff into poultry for a main course.

 A simple idea for pork chops.
-Serve with a comforting, light French baked potato dish.
+Serve with a comforting, light French-inspired baked potato dish.
 The trick is to slice the potatoes finely.
 Add fresh greens on the side.

-Our best, easy, ratatouille recipe; packed with tomatoes, aubergine, courgettes and red pepper.
-It’s dead easy to make and feeds 4.
-Serve alongside Sourdough with a kick of garlic.
+Our best and easiest ratatouille recipe is packed with tomatoes, aubergine, courgettes and red pepper.
+Serve alongside sourdough with a kick of garlic.

 Pissaladière is a dish which originated from Nice in Southern France.
-The dough is usually a bread dough thicker than that of the classic Italian pizza.
-This is a great version using leeks, green olives and sultanas.
+The dough is usually a bread dough, thicker than that of the classic Italian pizza.
+Try our version using leeks, green olives and sultanas.

-Super easy chicory recipe: made using chicory, also sometimes called endive.
-Ready in just 20 minutes, a delicious comfort food, French side dish.
+This easy gratin recipe is made using chicory, also sometimes called endive.
+Ready in just 20 minutes, it's a delicious and comforting French-inspired side dish.

 Easy French desserts

-Caramelised apples wrapped in puff pastry makes the best tart Tatins.
-These individual ones are designed to be easy but impressive enough for a dinner party.
-The cider-caramel sauce is a delicious finishing touch.
+Caramelised apples wrapped in puff pastry make a great dessert.
+These individual tarte tatins are designed to be easy but impressive enough for a dinner party.
+The cider-caramel sauce is a delicious finishing touch with a twist.

-Friands, mini French-style muffins made with ground almonds are so easy to make.
+Friands are mini French-style muffins with ground almonds and are so easy to make.
 Follow this simple recipe and treat your friends and family to these pretty, ricotta and fruit-filled delights.

 Making your own soufflés from scratch might seem a bit daunting but if you follow this detailed recipe carefully, yours will be perfect.
-The rich prune and Armagnac soufflé is served with a boozy Armagnac custard.
+This rich version is served with a boozy Armagnac custard.

-This classic French chocolate tart is a little effort to make, but the results are spectacular.
-It makes a great Christmas centrepiece too, with a dusting of snowy icing sugar.
-If you can’t find Gianduja, you can buy it online at savoria.co.uk or theitaliangourmet.co.uk.
+This classic French-style chocolate tart is a little effort to make, but the results are spectacular.